It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

-Nestled beside a pretty special harbour and surrounded by a ruggedly beautiful coastline, you’ll find it’s easy to keep cool in Wellington this summer.
+Nestled beside a pretty special harbour and surrounded by a ruggedly beautiful coastline, you’ll find it’s easy to keep cool in Wellington in summer.

 You’re never far from a great beach in Wellington.
 In fact, we’ve got a pretty neat one, just a five minute stroll from the city.
 Lucky us, eh.
 Oriental Bay is the perfect spot for picnics, people-watching and post-swim gelatos (try Kaffee Eis).
 Wellington’s eastern bays also offer sheltered beaches and swimming spots - be sure to visit local faves Scorching Bay and Seatoun.